dhanushDM99/wechat---a-messaging-service-prototype/README.md

 # wechat---a-messaging-service-prototype
 A real time messaging service prototype developed using django framework , channels , web sockets and Rest APIs.

-## Project Setup
+# Project Setup
+1. First clone the repository and do the following steps ( I used VScode editor for all the work .)

-1. Better to create a virtual environment , to create use `py-m venv <name>` and activate it using `<name>\scripts\activate.bat`
+2. Better to create a virtual environment , to create use `py-m venv <name>` and activate it using `<name>\scripts\activate.bat`

-2. Now install dependencies using `pip install -r requirements.txt`
+3. Now install dependencies using `pip install -r requirements.txt`

-3. Change directory to "wechat" folder and perform migrations
+4. Change directory to "wechat" folder and perform migrations
 ```
     python manage.py makemigrations
     python manage.py migrate
 ```
-4. Atlast , Start server using `python manage.py runserver`
+5. Atlast , Start server using `python manage.py runserver`
-5. If want to check admin panel , create a superuser  using `python manage.py createsuperuser` and go to  http://127.0.0.1:8000/admin .
+6. If want to check admin panel , create a superuser  using `python manage.py createsuperuser` and go to  http://127.0.0.1:8000/admin .